 - Sign a formal agreement: If possible, authorship should be decided before you start working on an article.
 Every team should have a written agreement that states the roles of the different contributors.

-- Be consistent: Criteria for authorship and order on the by-line should be consistent within the research group, and also with the norms of authorship within the community.
+- Be consistent: Criteria for co-authorship and order on the by-line should be consistent within the research group, and also with the norms of authorship within the community.

 - Know the guidelines: You can help encourage a good culture of co-authorship by being aware of journal-specific guidelines, as well as general guidelines of co-authorship within your field.